core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The authentication credentials of the endpoints in a group MUST be encoded according to the format used in the group, as indicated by the Authentication Credential Format parameter in the Common Context (see {{ssec-common-context-authcred-format}}).
 The authentication credential of the Group Manager SHOULD be encoded according to that same format.
 The format of authentication credentials MUST provide the public key and a comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).

-   If the group uses only the pairwise mode, then the public key algorithm is the Pairwise Key Agreement Algorithm used in the group, else the Signature Algorithm used in the group.
+   If Group Encryption Algorithm in the Common Context is not set (see {{ssec-common-context-cs-enc-alg}}), then the public key algorithm is the Pairwise Key Agreement Algorithm used in the group (see {{ssec-common-context-dh-alg}}), else the Signature Algorithm used in the group (see {{ssec-common-context-cs-alg}}).

    If the authentication credentials are X.509 certificates {{RFC5280}} or C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}, the public key algorithm is fully described by the "algorithm" field of the "SubjectPublicKeyInfo" structure, and by the "subjectPublicKeyAlgorithm" element, respectively.